KarenSpinner/newsletter-digest-standalone/README.md

                         Wildcard sections
   -nm, --no_name_match  Do not use Author column in CSV newsletter file to
                         filter articles (partial matching).
-Matching is on by default if Author column is in the newsletter file.
-It has no effect if the cell is blank for a newsletter row.
+Matching is on by default if Author column is in the newsletter file, and has no effect if the cell is blank for a newsletter row.
+This option disables matching even if the column has names.
   -nn, --no_normalization
                         Suppress normalization of final scores to 1-100 range.
                         (Raw scores over 100.0 are still capped at final